nhok0169/Anime-Game-Remap/Docs/src/fileRequirements.rst

 :raw-html:`<br />`
 :raw-html:`<br />`

-If you ran the command line with the ``--all`` option (see :doc:`commandOpts` for more command line options), the name of the section has a bit more flexibility to follow the following pattern
+If you ran the command line with the ``--all`` option, the name of the section has a bit more flexibility to follow the following pattern.
+However, you need to specify what mod you are trying to fix by using the ``--defaultType`` option

+(see :doc:`commandOpts` for details about more command line options and names for mods to specify in the options)

 .. code-block::